 Succulent plants are unique in shape, size, design, color, and textures.
 They are easy to maintain indoors and outdoors.
 It adapts to the harsh climate as it does not require more water.
 A succulent is a perfect plant for the ones that do not have much time for gardening.

 Succulent plants are full of juice or juicy when you break or tear stems or leaves.
 It has become popular around the World.
-There are 25 different types of succulents with names.
+There are 25 types of succulents with pictures and names.

 What are Succulent Plants?